GluuFederation/docs-ce-prod/docs/source/operation/logs.md

 - For client_name to be populated and viewed in the logs set `logClientNameOnClientAuthentication` to `true`

 #### System logs

+These logs contain global system messages.

 - For Ubuntu: `/var/log/syslog`
 - For RPM based systems: `/var/log/messages`

 #### Web Server logs
 - For Debian: `/var/log/apache2/`
 - For RPM based systems: `/var/log/httpd/`

-## System Logs

-Sometimes it's worth checking system logs like `/var/log/messages`.
-These logs contain global system messages.

 ## Web Server logs